vmwarecode/Multi-Dvs-Automator-VCF-4.3.0/README.md

 ## Quick start

-Unzip the file and copy the directory MultiDvsAutomator to /home/vcf/ directory on the SDDC Manager VM.
+Unzip the file and copy the directory Multi-Dvs-Automator-VCF-4.3.0-master to /home/vcf/ directory on the SDDC Manager VM.

 > Please note that you are running the script in sddc-manager VM.